Elena McNally, LMFT

 BethAnn Schacht, LMHC

 BethAnn is the Director of Aurora Counseling Associates, LLC.
 She graduated from Northeastern University in 1993 with a Master’s in Counseling Psychology, and has been in private practice since 2001.
 She specializes in mind/body wellness, functional management of mood issues and life transitions.
-Her post-graduate trainings include the Couples Therapy Institute, trainings in mind/body work at the Kripalu Center in Lenox, MA, and Life Coach training through Coach University.
+Her post-graduate trainings include the Psychodynamic Couples and Family Institute of New England, the Couples Therapy Institute, mind/body work at the Kripalu Center and the UMass Center for Mindfulness, and Life Coach training through Coach University.